Wye Flood Working Group

 The Great Stour in flood at Wye Mill, but surface water flooding is a much bigger problem for Wye.

-On Saturday 9th February the Wye Parish council hosted a public presentation by Sanjay Johal from the National Flood Forum The high public attendance at this meeting, reflects the importance of flooding and in Wye and the need to build community resilience.
+Wye Parish Council hosted a public presentation by Sanjay Johal from the National Flood Forum The high public attendance at this meeting, reflects the importance of flooding and in Wye and the need to build community resilience.

-The severe rain events of April and May 2018 and the subsequent surface water flooding of homes and businesses, are fresh in the minds of many residents.
-The Parish Council and the Wye Flood Working Group (FWG) members are investigating ways to avoid or mitigate future flood risk events.
+The severe rain events of April and May 2018 and the subsequent surface water flooding of homes and businesses, remain fresh in the minds of many residents.
+The Parish Council and the Wye Flood Working Group (FWG) members are working on practical ways to avoid or mitigate future flood risk events.

 The National Flood Forum (NFF) is charity, founded to help the public to deal with the whole spectrum of flooding issues.
 From flood risk assessment, effective flood preventative measures that can be taken, to practical advice on how to deal with a flooding event and advice on how to deal with the aftermath of a flood (from clearing up to house insurance issues) and the National Flood Forum's Helpline 01299 403055.

 Sanjay Johal's presentation covered the services that NFF can offer their services in order to articulate the efforts of local flood action groups with the relevant public authorities, landowners and private utility companies.
 This is one of the most daunting tasks for a local citizen-based flood action group.
 It is fairly easy to identify what action needs to be taken but much harder to talk to the relevant bodies who can influence or carry out the work required.

 Since the flooding events of April and May 2018 the Wye Flood Working Group has been meeting fairly regularly, to examine what can be achieved in order to prevent or mitigate the effects of future catastrophic rain events.
-The Parish Council have been very proactive in the support of this resident initiative.
-The group is working with KCC Highways and a representative of the Kentish Stour Countryside Partnership, who deal with natural flood management.
+The Parish Council is proactive in supporting this resident-led initiative.
+The group is working with KCC Highways and a representative of the Kentish Stour Countryside Partnership, to identify natural flood management options.

-Wye Flood Working Group is tackling the problems on three levels:
+Wye Flood Working Group is tackling the problems on four levels: